Theory Index

 Okay, at this point I am assuming that you are relatively happy with the basics of harmonica playing.
 If not then you can browse through some/most/all of the lessons at the excellent www.harmonicalessons.com.
 This section is designed to teach you the finer details of harmonica music theory.

-From this point on I will also assume that you are familiar with the general anatomy of the standard ten-hole ('diatonic') harmonica and can play single notes with relative ease.
-The chances are you've started off learning with a C-major harmonica (hopefully a Lee Oskar - but that's just my personal preference), so I'll be refering to the notes on that particular harmonica.
-If you're not sure, check on the side of the box/harmonica.
+From this point on I will also assume that you are familiar with the general anatomy of the standard ten-hole (“diatonic”) harmonica and can play single notes with relative ease.
+The chances are you have started off learning with a C major harmonica (hopefully a Lee Oskar - but that is just my personal preference), so I will be refering to the notes on that particular harmonica.
+If you are not sure, check on the side of the box/harmonica.